TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          For instance the "tt\_content" table is of course named "tt\_content" technically.
-However in the backend display it will be shown as "Pagecontent" when the backend language is English.
+However in the backend display it will be shown as "Page Content" when the backend language is English.
 When another language is chosen, like Danish, then the label "Sideindhold" is shown instead.
 This value is managed by the "title" value.